${\rm \overline{B}}_{d,s}\to \rm K^{*0}\overline{K}^{*0}$ decays, a serious problem for the Standard Model: Sensitivities at FCC-ee

-We estimate now the sensitivities that can be attained at FCC-ee.
-To this end we simulate a generic detector with parametrized resolutions described in detail in~\cite{AOP:1}.
 In the following we summarize the main characteristics of the simulated detector.
-The components of this detector, which are relevant for this study, include a silicon pixelized vertex system, a large gazeous tracking device, an outer silicon wrapper and a ToF detector embedded in a solenoid with a field of 2 Tesla.
-The parametrization of the vertex and tracking resolutions are obtained by the simulation of the following components : \begin{itemize} \item {\it Silicon vertex and inner tracker : } The silicon detector includes 8 layers of pixel sensors with the main parameters listed in Table~\ref{tab:vertex}.
+The components of this detector, which are relevant for this study, include a silicon pixelized vertex system, a large gaseous tracking device, an outer silicon wrapper and a ToF detector embedded in a soleno\"{\i}d with a field of 2 Tesla.
+The parametrizations of the vertex and tracking resolutions are obtained by the simulation of the following components : \begin{itemize} \item {\it Silicon vertex and inner tracker : } The silicon detector includes 8 layers of pixel sensors with the main parameters listed in Table~\ref{tab:vertex}.
 It also includes 6 layers of disks in each end cap (Table~\ref{tab:disks}).

 \item {\it TPC :} The central tracking is achieved by a TPC, the main parameters of which are listed in Table~\ref{tab:TPC}.